tommyettinger/SquidSetup/README.md

         would on desktop, and `long` not being visible to reflection.
 See [this small guide to GWT](GWT.md) for more.
         - SquidSetup for release 3.0.4 uses GWT 2.9.0 via [a custom backend](https://github.com/tommyettinger/gdx-backends),
           which enables using Java 11 features, such as `var`, but not JDK 11 library code.
 The backend is closely related to the libGDX version used, and requires using libGDX 1.10.0 (the current version).
-The JitPack release does not use GWT 2.9.0 or the custom backend, and uses libGDX 1.10.0's default of GWT 2.8.2.
+The 3.0.0-JITPACK release does not use GWT 2.9.0 or the custom backend, and uses libGDX 1.10.0's default of GWT 2.8.2, but the newer 3.0.5-JITPACK release does use GWT 2.9.0 via the custom backend.
     - If the "Templates" tab has "SquidLib Basic" checked, then dependencies will be added for `squidlib-util` and `squidlib`.
 If that template isn't checked, no dependencies will be added beyond libGDX.
 It is recommended that you use the SquidLib Basic template